serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

 Pythran project as an open source personal project, building a user community, publishing academic and technical papers and presenting his project in international conferences.

+After his PhD, Pierre Augier worked as a post-doctoral researcher for two projects at the department of mechanics of KTH (Stockholm, Sweden) and at the Department of Applied Mathematics and Theoretical Physics (Cambridge University, UK), respectively.
+He started to work more and more on developing complex scientific applications and to study how this can be done efficiently with open-source methods and the Python programming language.

+In 2014, in the framework of his research as CNRS researcher, he created the `FluidDyn project <https://fluiddyn.readthedocs.io>`_ (Augier et al. 2019), which goal is to foster open-science and open-source in fluid dynamics.
+Today, FluidDyn is mainly a set of Python packages forming a framework to study fluid dynamics with different methods, in particular laboratory experiments (package fluidlab), simulations (packages fluidfft, fluidsim and fluidfoam) and data processing (package fluidimage).
+Python and its scientific ecosystem is a great advantage for a project like FluidDyn, however, one needs good tools to easily accelerate Python / Numpy code.
+Pythran produces very efficient binaries without the need to complicate the code and therefore to compromise simplicity, readability and portability.
+Therefore, Pythran has become the main Python / Numpy accelerator used in FluidDyn and Pierre Augier started to contribute to the project.
+Finally, in 2018, Pierre Augier created a side project called `Transonic <https://bitbucket.org/fluiddyn/transonic>`_ which makes Pythran even easier to use and overcomes some of Pythran's limitations (for example no just-in-time compilation and no acceleration of methods of classes).

 Skills
 ******